 Coding for kids has established itself as an essential subject for young learners.
 Many computer programming platforms such as Khan Academy offer online courses with a particular focus on kids.
 Both teachers and parents have access to all coding classes for free.
 Their numerous elements of color and shape in these platforms make them an attractive environment for younger enthusiasts.
 Java is a bit different but has also grown in popularity as a coding environment.

 Some kids do better with visual programming environments.
 Visual programming allows kids to manipulate elements graphically.
 With Java, kids create and change them in text.
 The Java programming environment does not have all of the colors and shapes found in some development platforms.
 People in this environment use text and strict structure to code.
 Yet, there is an exponential growth in popularity amongst kids.
 Java programming has many advantages to visual programming and has many applications that kids can relate to.

 Java Is a Popular Coding Language

-Programmers know many coding languages, but the coding language Java has grown in popularity since its introduction as a development platform.
+Programmers know many coding languages, but Java has grown in popularity since its introduction as a development platform.
 The influences of this programming language are visible all around us.
 Because of the number of different environments utilizing this language, Java coders are always in demand.

-Many popular games used in the educational space and large parts of websites include Java.
+Many popular games are used in the educational space, and large parts of websites include Java.
 Even social media platforms such as Twitter use Java.
 This list seems never-ending.
 Java is everywhere.